mccall-group/miRglmm_paper/README.md

+# Dataset availability

+Large data files associated with this repository are available at zenodo.org/records/12571080.
+These data files can be used to reproduce all analyses and figures from "miRglmm: a generalized linear mixed model of isomiR-level counts improves estimation of miRNA-level differential expression and uncovers variable differential expression between isomiRs".

 # Reproductibility codes for miRglmm paper

 The codes in this repository, coupled with data located at XXXX, can be used to reproduce analyses and figures presented in (insert reference here).